coveo/source.coveo.com/_posts/2016-12-05-vsforce-extension.md

 ![compare](/images/2016-12-07-vsforce/compare.gif "Compare with Salesforce")

-This feature is meant to solve the fact that Salesforce does not offer a versionning mechanism on code files.
+This feature is meant to solve the fact that Salesforce does not offer a versioning mechanism on code files.
 This feature is very useful when more than one person is working on the same file or component.
 Eventually, we would be able to add a check before a single file deploy to validate that you would not overwrite a more recent version from Salesforce.

-We have also found it useful to directly activate and fetch the logs from your Salesforce organization to be able to parse through them locally.
+We have also found it useful to directly activate and fetch the logs from your Salesforce organization to be able to parse them locally.
 Salesforce normally requires you to manually activate the logs if you want to be able to view system information while executing server-side code.
 With this feature, we are able to activate the logs for your user and fetch them after the operation you are testing has completed.

-We can also execute [SOQL](https://developer.salesforce.com/docs/atlas.en-us.soql_sosl.meta/soql_sosl/sforce_api_calls_soql.htm) queries directly from the conext menu locally by selecting a query and executing the command.
+We can also execute [SOQL](https://developer.salesforce.com/docs/atlas.en-us.soql_sosl.meta/soql_sosl/sforce_api_calls_soql.htm) queries directly from the context menu locally by selecting a query and executing the command.
 Furthermore, we can open a text input by calling the command `vsforce: Execute SOQL` from the command palette.
 The results are presented in an easy to read format in the editor.

 ![SOQL](/images/2016-12-07-vsforce/soql-query.gif "SOQL query")